alakajam-team/alakajam-poc/README.md

 - Test more advanced use cases in services (to ensure morph relations are still manageable the current way)
 - Find a way to optimize Webpack builds (why does rebuilding CSS currently imply rebuilding the TypeScript? could we put the libraries in a different build?)
+- Figure out import resolution graal: no '../../../'s + resolution at runtime with plain TSC + VSCode can still follow the imports

 ### Big TODOs